Energy Bars

 The hard way?
 You ask.
 Let me back up.

 I recently discovered I suffer from inflammation which over the years has caused my body to fight against itself.
-My cells have been attacking the high acidic foods I eat so my white blood cells, in constant combat position have had no time build my body’s immunity.
+My cells have been attacking the high acidic foods I eat, so my white blood cells, in constant combat position, have had no time to build my body’s immunity.
 Over time, my body began to show symptoms that something was wrong.
 I began to gain weight – especially belly fat, I often had migraine headaches, I had trouble waking up in the morning, I was grumpy much of the time and I developed red tingly toes.
-If you google red tingly toes, they’re a symptom of many illnesses like obesity, diabetes, lymes disease, heart disease, nerve damage, depression and inflammation.
+If you Google red tingly toes, they’re a symptom of many illnesses like obesity, diabetes, lymes disease, heart disease, nerve damage, depression and inflammation.

 Since my husband has Lyme’s Disease, I decided to start with a visit to the doctor in order to rule that out as well as other concerns like allergies, a possible thyroid problem, vitamin or mineral deficiency issues or some unidentified ailment.
 Blood tests and other diagnostics showed that according to mainstream thought I had nothing wrong with me.
 My doctor was left stumped and unable to provide an answer.
 I knew from my obsessive love of food that diet can often be the underlying cause of diseases and ailments, so I decided to take treatment into my own hands.

 At the same time I was experiencing these weird symptoms, Jeff’s Lyme’s disease was causing him to suffer excessive fatigue and pain.
 In researching how to help him, we both stumbled across information regarding ph neutral diets and the connection to decreased inflammation.
 Diet, not buckets of medication, seemed to be the answer.
 I also watched a couple of food documentaries that prompted me to address my symptoms with diet – they were, Fat, Sick and Nearly Dead, Forks Over Knives and Crazy Sexy Cancer.
 It seems that there are a couple of factors that come into play when you eat a mostly raw diet.
-First you feed your immune system lots of vitamins and minerals and secondly you are getting enough enzymes to aid digestion.
+First you feed your immune system lots of vitamins and minerals, and secondly you are getting enough enzymes to aid digestion.
 The Standard American Diet (SAD) is very high acidity and low enzyme and that seems to be what causes most of our ailments – everything from type two diabetes, heart disease and many cancers.

 So here I am today, twenty pounds lighter, unbelievably happy, and symptom free!
 And, it was easy thanks to green juice and smoothies!
 I love vegetables, but I’ve always reached for breads or other grains first to satisfy hunger.
 Juicing helped me to cut all food cravings out of my life.
 I find the juice so satisfying that I don’t need much else.
 I started with a juice fast of about ten days.
 I wasn’t a purist about it as I had a few salads and a couple of sprouted grain veggie sandwiches over the course of those ten days, but overall, I drank freshly made vegetable juice and I drank as much as I wanted.